Emma001code/alu_regex-data-extraction-Emma001code/README.md

 ## Acknowledgement

-- Thanks to ALU for this challenging and at the same time exciting Regex challenge.
+- All thanks to ALU for this challenging and at the same time exciting Regex challenge.